ssfgunner/SNELL/README.md

 ![framework](./main.png)

-If you find this repository or our paper useful, please consider cite and star us!
+If you find this repository or our paper useful, please consider citing and staring us!

 ```
 @InProceedings{Shen_2024_SNELL,